 The following chart shows the most commonly used medications in medical detox treatment and their bioavailability rates based on the medical approach.

 Reason Number 2: Improvement Signs in Patient

 These medications are metabolizing at a faster rate via an IV therapy program.
 In turn, patients quickly experience improvements in their overall conditions.
-Conversely, Oral Therapy commonly has delayed effects due it’s lower, bioavailability rates.
+Conversely, Oral Therapy commonly has delayed effects due to its lower bioavailability rates.
 In addition, if the patient experiences common withdrawal symptoms, there is really no way to measure how much medication the patient truly absorbed.
 Additionally, the patient could have regurgitated it after vomiting.
 This is when common mistakes and unfortunate overdoses can occur in detox.
-When it comes to IV therapy methods of detox, even if the patient experienced the same side effects of withdrawal the medication provided will remain in their system since it has already entered the blood stream, make it not only measurable, but much safer for the patient.
+When it comes to IV therapy methods of detox, even if the patient experienced the same side effects of withdrawal the medication provided will remain in their system since it has already entered the bloodstream.
+This makes it not only measurable, but much safer for the patient.

 Reason Number 3: Effectiveness and Safety

-Lastly, the effectiveness and safety of the detox improves greatly when an IV therapy program is used.
-For instance, through the use of IV therapy, medical staff can adjust dosages as needed for treatment and patient’s individual comfort.
-Having pain medication or anti-nausea medication enter through the blood stream will give the patient instant relief, verses the length it takes for a pill to digest and begin to work.
+Lastly, the effectiveness and safety of the detox improve greatly when an IV therapy program is used.
+For instance, through the use of IV therapy, medical staff can adjust dosages as needed for treatment and the patient’s individual comfort.
+Having pain medication or anti-nausea medication enter through the bloodstream will give the patient instant relief, versus the length it takes for a pill to digest and begin to work.
 This is done through increments to prevent a possible overdose.
 This is important as each patients’ needs are different and reactions vary depending on substance history and the person’s physiological makeup.

 With these factors in mind, your comfort during detox will significantly improve during an IV therapy program.

 Our IV Therapy Program Plays a Major Role in Our Detox Services